 If the thought of coming up with a newsletter every week or every month is intimidating to you, this blog post is for you.
-Coming up with content for your email newsletters can be a huge deterrent to many business owners but email is still an important marketing channel that connects you to potential and existing customers on a more personal level than social media marketing.
+Coming up with content for your email newsletters can be a huge deterrent to many business owners, but it is a must!
+Email is still an important marketing channel that connects you to potential and existing customers on a more personal level than other channels.

 Familiarize your customers with your business by including company updates in your email newsletters.
 These updates can include any multitude of topics ranging from introducing new products or services, a behind-the-scenes look at business renovations to employee updates.
 Remember to make it easy for yourself- your email newsletter doesn’t have to be the literary masterpiece of the year.
 One way to format company updates is use bullet points.
 Not only does a simple email format make it easier for you to write your newsletter, it also makes it easy for your email subscribers skim the content and digest the information quickly.